Nanoteck137/tunebook/README.md

     - [ ] Taglists renamed to VirtualPlaylist
     - [ ] User ability to re-order playlist items
     - [ ] Custom Covers
+    - [ ] Virtual playlists for filtering through a "playlist/all tracks in database"
+    - [ ] If a playlist is set on a "virtual playlist" then add a option to maybe disable that and use all the available tracks or make it possible to apply a virtual playlist to other playlists

 - [ ] Library Handling
     - [ ] Multi-threaded syncing